 - A corporation is subject to stringent record-keeping and legal formalities.
-However, when one comes to Limited Liability Company, the record-keeping and the legal formalities are lenient.
+However, when one comes to a Limited Liability Company, the record-keeping and the legal formalities are lenient.

-- The best and the key feature of LLC is pass-through taxation as stated earlier, the LLC’s income will be taxable in the hands of its owners’ post distribution.
+- The best and the key feature of LLC is pass-through taxation; as stated earlier, the LLC’s income will be taxable in the hands of its owners’ post distribution.
 On the contrary, a corporation will have to face double taxation.
 First, it will be taxed at the corporate level and then at an individual level, when the income or the profit is distributed to shareholders of the corporation as the dividend.

 - The annual reports of a corporation should be submitted timely to the appropriate authority as per the law’s requirements.
-Unlike a corporation, LLC wherein the filing of annual reports or annual financial statements, with the appropriate authority is not required.
+Unlike a corporation, LLC wherein the filing of annual reports or annual financial statements with the appropriate authority is not required.

-- The Annual General Meeting (i.e. AGM) should compulsorily and mandatorily be held by a Corporation that is Incorporated.
-As against this, the holding of an AGM is not mandatory, for an LLC or Limited Liability Company.
+- The Annual General Meeting (i.e., AGM) should compulsorily and mandatorily be held by a Corporation that is Incorporated.
+As against this, the holding of an AGM is not mandatory for an LLC or Limited Liability Company.